 Ross and Cynthia Ulrich

 Brother Ross gives oversight and encouragement to our missionary team in Ghana.
 He mentors several local church leaders, teaches in the church at Tamale, and co-directs an annual Bible school.
 Ross and Cynthia Ulrich have faithfully served the Lord in Ghana since 1993.
+They are currently on furlough in the US.

 Justin and Ann Kanagy